-- 1. Exemption of small cell wireless facilities in the public right-of-way that comply with the Small Cell Wireless Facilities Deployment Act. - 2.
+- 1. Exemption of Small Cell Wireless Facilities in the public right-of-way that comply with the Small Cell Wireless Facilities Deployment Act. - 2.
 Introduction of design standards for all small cell wireless facilities, including those permitted within the public right-of-ways. - 3.
 Require disguising new TCSF locations when requested (via Special Use Permit) within 1,000 feet of a Residential Zoning District. - 4.
-Consistency in terms and increased strength in wording of regulations. - 5.
+Consistency in terms and increased strength in the wording of regulations. - 5.
 Reorganization to clearly indicate a hierarchy of permitted locations for cellular facilities.
 The hierarchy must be followed by requiring clear due diligence efforts showing the least obtrusive location in the hierarchy is being utilized.
 A Special Use is required for all new tower installations. - 6.
 The proposed hierarchy from most preferred to least is as follows: - a.
-Co-location of antennas on existing cellular tower or non-residential structure (including municipal water towers). - b.
+Co-Location of antennas on existing cellular tower or non-residential structure (including municipal water towers). - b.
 New cellular facility on Village-owned property.

 - c.
 New cellular facility on public/taxing body property. - d.
-New cellular facility on M-1 zone property, not within 1,000 feet of a Residential Zoning District. - e.
-New cellular facility on ORI, not within 1,000 feet of a Residential Zoning District. - f.
-New cellular facility on Business (B-1 through B-5) and Residential (R-1 through R-7) Districts. - g.
+New cellular facility in M-1 zoned property, not within 1,000 feet of a Residential Zoning District. - e.
+New cellular facility in ORI zoned property, not within 1,000 feet of a Residential Zoning District. - f.
+New cellular facility in Business (B-1 through B-5) zoned property, not within 1,000 feet of a Residential Zoning District. - g.
+New Cellular facility in Residential (R-1 through R-7) zoned property or other zoning districts within 1,000 feet of a residentially zoned property. - h.
 New cellular facility within the Legacy Districts. - 7.
 Site Plan approval is required for any co-location with new ground equipment screening and any new TCSF location.